unixorn/awesome-zsh-plugins/README.md

 * [compe](https://github.com/tamago324/compe-zsh) - Add completion for [nvim-compe](https://github.com/hrsh7th/nvim-compe).
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 * [completion-zstyles](https://github.com/zshzoo/completion-zstyles) - Zstyle settings for ZSH completions based on Prezto's.
+* [conda](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for `conda` and aliases for some base functions.
 * [copier](https://github.com/zshzoo/copier) - Standalone clipboard utilities from oh-my-zsh.
 * [copy-pasta](https://github.com/ChrisPenner/copy-pasta) - Copy and paste files in your terminal like you would in a GUI.
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.